bridgetownrb/bridgetown/bridgetown-website/src/_docs/erb-and-beyond.md

 ## Partials

 To include a partial in your ERB template, add a `_partials` folder to your source folder, and save a partial starting with `_` in the filename.
-Then you can reference it using the `<%= partial "filename" %>` helper.
+Then you can reference it using the `<%= render "filename" %>` helper (or use the `partial` alias if you're more comfortable with that).
 For example, if we were to move the footer above into a partial:

 ```eruby
 <!-- src/_partials/_author_footer.erb -->